 Why is this important?

-The Conservative Government is attempting to deliver significant reforms, most notably seven-day working and the devolution of powers to cities such as Manchester.
-Britain's departure from the EU also means major changes and deep uncertainty for health and social care staffing, regulation and workforce.
+Britain's departure from the EU means major changes and deep uncertainty for health and social care staffing, regulation and workforce.

-At the same time, the NHS is in the process of introducing new models of care and a different way to work with councils through Sustainability and Transformation Plans.
+At the same time, the NHS is introducing new models of care and a different way to work with councils through Sustainability and Transformation Partnerships.
 All of this is being attempted at a time of historic financial constraint, with record trust deficits and an intense search for efficiencies.

 What we offer

-Our focus will be on improving the quality of policy-making by providing evidence-based analysis, asking insightful questions and providing a challenging view.
+Our focus is on improving the quality of policy-making by providing evidence-based analysis, asking insightful questions and providing a challenging view.

 The absence of the debate about what the NHS and care system will need to look like to manage resources and demand is startling.Social services director of a local authority